 What if I am unhappy?

-If you are unhappy with the outcome of your appeal, you can contact the Prisons and Probation Ombudsman (PPO).
-The PPO is independent from the NPS and CRCs.
-You have 3 months from the date of the appeals response letter to do this.
+If you’re unhappy with the outcome of your complaint, you can contact the Prisons and Probation Ombudsman (PPO).
+The PPO is independent from the Probation Service.

 Telephone: 020 7633 4100 or 0845 010 7938